Cross-platform C SDK logo

 dbind_destroy ()

-Destroy an object of registered type.
-The memory allocated to the fields and sub-objects will also be released recursively.
+Destroys an object of registered type.
+Memory allocated to fields and sub-objects will also be freed recursively.

 void